vierge-noire/cakephp-performance-tests/README.md

 ### CakePHP 3

 Results from [here](https://github.com/pabloelcolombiano/cakephp-performance-tests/actions/runs/263752278)
 run on mysql, PHP 7.4.
 The numbers given are in seconds.
+The ratio is the run time of a scenario with N=50 divided by the "Static, native listener" scenario.

 | Number of tests per class (N)             | 10  | 20  | 30  | 40  | 50  | Ratio |
 | ----------------------------------------- | --- | --- | --- | --- | --- | ----- |